European-XFEL/karabo_data/docs/reading_files.rst

   data.
 Where some but not all columns have data, the missing values are filled with ``NaN`` by pandas' `missing data handling
   <http://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html>`__.

+Missing data does not necessarily mean that something has gone wrong: some devices send data at less than 10 Hz (the train rate), so they always have gaps between updates.